guillaumelobet/guillaumelobet.github.io/_posts/2015-02-03-nvalt-hazel-texexpander.md

 layout: post
 title: Efficient note taking using nvAlt, TextExpander and Hazel.
 author: Guillaume Lobet
+tags: productivity
+image: /img/nvalt/hazel-nvalt.png
 ---

-![legend ](/img/nvalt/hazel-nvalt.png)

 As I scientist, I write a lot and in various ways.
 I write notes and ideas.
 I write projects.
 Papers.
 Reviews.
 Blog posts.
 Codes.
 Pretty much everything.
 As a consequence, I need the right tools to write, organise and find all these document.
 I also like to keep my folders well organised (by projects / experiments / ...).
 This is important, as I want my different project folders to be complete and contains everything related to the project.

+![legend ](/img/nvalt/hazel-nvalt.png)

 On top of that, I am a plain text lover (fast, light and not compatibility issues).
 So my writing workflow has to be:

 - centralised (to find everything quickly)
 - distributed (for a tidy organisation)